idrsolutions/buildvu-js-client/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.
-For example - does the issue occur on multiple different PHP / OS versions or just one in particular?
+For example - does the issue occur on multiple different JavaScript / OS versions or just one in particular?